keesschollaart81/vscode-home-assistant/README.md

 ![Popup](https://raw.githubusercontent.com/keesschollaart81/vscode-home-assistant/master/assets/popup.png)

 This popup will only show if your workspace contains a configuration.yaml file.
 If you don't see the popup, don't worry, just set the values with the default settings editor of VS Code: to open the VS Code settings, go to (cmd+shift+p) *'Preferences: Open Settings (UI)'*, then go to *'Extensions'* and then *'Home Assistant'*.
-Please note the difference between 'User Settings' and 'Workspace Settings'.
+Please note the difference between 'User Settings' and 'Workspace Settings', by default the extension sets them on User-level but they can be overridden at workspace level.

 ## Feedback / Ideas